top of page

 Where it all Started

-I still remember that day as if it was yesterday, only it was close to 3 decades ago.
+I still remember that day as if it was yesterday, only it was over 3 decades ago.
 I was spending my holidays at my grandparent’s apartment in the Argentinean seaside, loving every moment of it, laughing and hanging out with my family and sisters when a family friend who was staying with us called me chubby and commented I should watch my portions.

-The next morning, I woke up determined and started my first diet.
 I tried to be as secretive as possible, after all, I didn’t want to draw ANY attention to me.
 The embarrassment I felt the day before made me want to become invisible.
 From that morning on, I started having a breakfast that consisted of 3 tbsp. of corn flakes with 2 tbsp. of skimmed milk (yes, you read that right).
 I have no idea how I decided this was the way to get thin and I don’t really remember what else I was eating throughout the day but I’m pretty sure it was very little.

 I wish I could tell you I lost the "extra weight" and went on with my life, but that is far from the truth.
-As you probably imagine, this was only the beginning of what turned out to be more than 2 decades of food and fitness obsession that permeated every single aspect of my life and almost every minute of every day.
-My food and body obsession was absolutely exhausting and debilitating and it took many, many years, way too many tears, dozens of journals and a deep desire and commitment to feel and live my life to the fullest to get to a point where I can even share all of this.
+As you probably imagine, this was only the beginning of what turned out to be more than 2 decades of food and fitness obsession that took over my life.
+Being skinny and fit was all I thought about all. of. the. time.

 Nutritionist Ottawa Pamela Groh

-When women come work with me, we start by talking about your goals and dreams and we review your health and personal history.
+When women come work with me, we start by talking about your goals and aspirations and we review your health and personal history.
 Once we’re both clear on where we are heading, I begin to guide you in the process of implementing food, supplement and lifestyle suggestions and helping you better understand the obstacles that may have hold you back so far.
 I will share with you techniques to overcome them and coach you throughout your journey.

 Clients who have worked with me have learnt how to reconnect to their bodies' natural hunger cues and eat in a way that is nourishing and honors their hunger; they have gained a deep understanding of their eating patterns and overcame: chronic dieting, restricting, emotional eating, mindless eating, over-eating and binge eating and started practicing techniques to rebuild their relationship with food.
 My clients also enjoy more energy, better focus, improved moods and reached their natural healthy weight.
 Some of the benefits my clients experience are more confidence, ease and peace with food and their bodies.